 HE WILL COME TO YOU by using various offices/conference rooms throughout the Spokane area for the services offered.
 That means a savings to the parties because the overhead is low.
 The setting is informal, convenient, flexible and focused on the needs of the parties without a concern about court dockets and protocols.
 Mediation/Arbitration sessions can often occur WITHIN DAYS of a referral, and a mediated agreement or arbitrator’s ruling can often be completed ON THE SAME DAY that session is scheduled, depending on the scope of the matters to be resolved.

 (ALL Sessions are PRIVATE, CONFIDENTIAL AND INFORMAL with or without lawyers present.)

 Parties prepared and willing and able to present their positions directly or through their attorneys and/or negotiate in good faith.

-$175-$200 per hour divided between/among the parties for the arbitrator/mediator’s time expended in preparation, actually arbitrating or mediating the case, and preparing the mediation agreement or arbitrator’s award, or for the duration of any settlement conference/facilitated meeting.
-Time will be prorated to the 1/10 hour.
+$200 per hour divided between/among the parties for the arbitrator/mediator’s time expended in preparation, actually arbitrating or mediating the case, and preparing the mediation agreement or arbitrator’s award, or for the duration of any settlement conference/facilitated meeting.
 All remaining fees are to be paid on each day services are provided.
 NO CHARGE for FAX’s, telephone or long distance calls (except while in session or preparation), local travel time, postage, office staff or prepaid blocks of time.

 The PARTIES are each responsible for the fees/costs for their attorneys’ participation in dispute resolution.